Capturing the Macroscopic Behaviour of Molecular Dynamics with Membership Functions: Theory of macroscopic exit rates

 \subsection{Membership functions from Koopman operator}

 So far the description of $\chi$ was based on the infinitesimal generator $\infgen$ but a suitable analytical solution of the corresponding partial differential equation \eqref{eq:Lchi} is not available.
 However, it is possible to transform (\ref{eq:Lchi}) into an equation for which a constructive solution is possible.
-We will now show how we can similarly formulate it in terms of the Koopman operator $\koop$ and how we can switch between the formalisms.
-The problem of its actual solution will then be addressed in the next subsection.
+We will now show how we can similarly formulate it in terms of the Koopman operator $\koop$ and how we can switch between the formalisms and work out the relation between $\chi$ function and eigenfunctions of $\koopt$.
+The problem of actually computing $\chi$ will then be addressed in the next subsection.

 The Koopman operator $\mathcal{K}^\tau$ is the time-integral or solution operator of $\mathcal{L}^\ast$ for some lag-time $\tau > 0$ and can be formally defined as $\mathcal{K}^\tau = \mathrm{e}^{\tau \mathcal{L}^\ast}$.
 It can also be defined by its action on observable functions $f:\Omega \rightarrow\mathbb{R}$: